IBM/aspera-cli/docs/README.erb.md

 It follows the model of OAuth 2.
 For example, they are used in Aspera on Cloud.
 This is also available for developers for any application integrating Aspera.
-In this API, files, users and groups are identified by an ID (a `String`, e.g. `"125"`, not necessarily numerical).
+In this API, files, users and groups are identified by an ID (a `String`, for example, `"125"`, not necessarily numerical).

 Bearer tokens are typically generated by the authenticating application and then recognized by the Node API.
 A bearer token is authorized on the node by creating `permissions` on a **folder**.